AmirKhamesy/adoreptile/pages/api/shipping/README.md

 1. **401 Unauthorized**: Check that your SecureShip API key is correctly set in the environment variables
 2. **400 Bad Request**: Check the payload format or address validation errors in the logs
 3. **No suitable shipping box found**: Create shipping boxes or check product dimensions
+4. **Missing shipping options**: Ensure that products have proper dimensions and weight values set